LukeBurgessYeo/aws-transcribe-interpreter/README.md

 # aws-transcribe-interpreter

 A simple script that turns AWS Transcribe JSON output into human readable text files.

-Takes audio with exactly two speakers and outputs a text file with the following format:
+Takes transcribed JSON and outputs a text file with the following format:

 ```
 (HH:mm:ss) Speaker One: The transcribed text of the first thing said by the first speaker.